-Outreach 3 Way has continued to grow in Brighton and Hove with a new complex service opened in April 2016 after delays in the Court of Protection.
-The Charity also continues to grow incrementally, with particular interest in its Integrated Care Day Service.
+Outreach 3 Way has continued to maintain presence in Brighton and Hove.
+The Charity also continues to grow incrementally, with particular interest in its Complex Needs offer with a new Complex needs services having been developed in Worthing and a further 2 services are being developed in Saltdean, East Sussex.